simonwhatley/govuk-prototype-kit-macros/components/button/README.md

 ## Introduction

-The button component is used to help users carry out an action on a GOV.UK page like starting an application or saving their information.
+Use the button component to help users carry out an action on a GOV.UK page like starting an application or saving their information.

 ## Guidance